ZacAndCoder/checkers-board-game/README.md

 The class names **dot-1** and **king-1** correspond to Player 1, so if a square contains one of these pieces, the square number is pushed to an array called **playerOnePieces**.
 The class names **dot-2** and **king-2** correspond to Player 2, so *these* square numbers are pushed to an array called **playerTwoPieces**.
 Anytime a square number is pushed to one of these arrays, it is also pushed to **allPieces**, which is simply an array of all occupied squares on the board.
 Each time the function is called, it first clears all three arrays.

 After the **forEach** loop, there are two simple "if statements" that check the first and last rows on the board.
 If either player has a piece on the opposite end of the board, that piece is given a new class name: either **king-1** or **king-2**.
 This class name allows the piece to make moves in any direction.
 Because players cannot move after making a king, the turn immediately changes.

-## Contributing

-Since this is a personal project intended to showcase my own skills and limitations, I will not be accepting any contributions at this time.

 ## License